msonstei/mptcp/README.md

   - Rebuild the different fines into the original (Pre-split) format

 src/startup.py initiates the processing.
-   TODO: add GUI interface for ease of use. src/file_split.py takes a file as input and seperates the data into a number of individual files (number specified by user input).
+TODO: add GUI interface for ease of use.

+src/file_split.py takes a file as input and seperates the data into a number of individual files (number specified by user input). src/file_join.py return seperated data to original format

 Transmission of data over RF24 testing example.
 RPi recieves the data via intranet connection and sends to Arduino over sereal connection.
 Arduino then transfer data to distant end using RF24 transmission.